 Umbilical hernias are common in young infants, but the exact rate is not known because many cases go unreported and resolve themselves without the need for treatment.

 They are particularly common in infants born preterm.
-Up to 75 percent of newborns with a birth weight of less than 1.5 kilograms (kg) have an umbilical hernia.
+Up to

 While the developing fetus is in the womb, the umbilical cord passes through an opening in the abdominal wall.
 This should close soon after birth.

 However, the muscles do not always seal completely, leaving a weak spot through which an umbilical hernia can push.

 In most cases, an umbilical hernia experienced by an infant closes on its own by the age of 3 to 4 years.
 If a hernia is still present by the time the child is 4 years old, a doctor may recommend surgery.

 Umbilical hernias can also develop in adults, especially if they are clinically overweight, lifting heavy objects, or have a persistent cough.
 Women who have had multiple pregnancies have a higher risk of developing an umbilical hernia.

 In adults, hernias are much more common in females.
 Among infants, the risk is about the same for males and females.

 An umbilical hernia looks like a lump in the navel.
 It might become more obvious when the infant is laughing, crying, going to the toilet, or coughing.
 When the child is lying down or relaxed, the lump may shrink.

 It is not usually painful in children and infants.
 However, adults may feel pain or discomfort if a hernia is large.